HagesLab/Interferogram_FFT/README.md

 * This will generally involve the apodization width

 4) If you are satisfied with your FFT, ensure that "save_params = True".
 This will save the metadata into the "path" directory of our data for use in the MAP script.
-5) Run the "Gemini_MAP_script_CJH.py" script.
+5) Run the *Gemini_MAP_script_CJH.py* script.
 * The basic way to run this script is to insert the directory for your data which also contains the FFT metadata from the preceding steps.
 Set "params_from_INTR_metadata = True" to import the metadata for the FFT at each time point.
-* If it is the first time running the MAP data analysis, make sure to set "ImportTRES = False".
+* If it is the first time running the MAP data analysis, make sure to set *ImportTRES = False*.
 * Input a "rangeval" which will trim the data to an upper time to limit the computational load.
 * Check plotting ranges in the "Plotting Metadata" section of the code
 * Run the script.
 Adjust "Plotting Metadata" to get the desired plots.
-   * To use entire dataset for the TRPL data (for good resolution), set "Usemapdata=True".
-This will use the rawdata prior to losing a lot of signal in the FFT, apodiztion, etc. If "Usemapdata=False" and "AverageTRPL = False", you will plot the full integral TRPL, but it is computed after the FFT (not recommended).
+   * To use entire dataset for the TRPL data (for good resolution), set *Usemapdata=True*.
+This will use the rawdata prior to losing a lot of signal in the FFT, apodiztion, etc. If *Usemapdata=False* and *AverageTRPL = False*, you will plot the full integral TRPL, but it is computed after the FFT (not recommended).
    * You can average the TRPL or PL data over a given range or ranges, input as a list.
 You must toggle the legend on/off manually when multiple curves are shown.
    * For the standalone TRPL plot, it is posisble to pick a different plot range.
    * It is also possible to fit TRPL data (currently with a single exponential) over a given range.
 Toggle manually if you want the fit to be in the composite TRES plot.